ray-project/ray/doc/source/rllib/rllib-offline.rst

 PreLearner Level
 ****************
-If you need to change data transformation on deeper levels - that is before your data is in :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` form - you should consider overriding the :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner`.
-As shown above the :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner` manages the complete data transformation process from raw ingest data to ready-to-train
+If you need to perform data transformations at a deeper level - before your data reaches the :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` stage - consider overriding the :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner`.
+This class orchestrates the complete data transformation pipeline, converting raw input data into
-:py:class:`~ray.rllib.policy.sample_batch.MultiAgentBatch` objects.
-If for example your data is stored in specific formats that need primer parsing and restructuring, e.g. XML, HTML, Protobuf, image or video formats (see for example `Ray Data's custom datasources <custom_datasource>`, specifically :py:meth:`~ray.data.read_binary_files`), and/or specific handling for sorting it into :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` you should consider overriding the :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner` and specifically its `_map_to_episodes` static method.
-Rewriting its `__call__` method offers even wider customization by defining different transformation steps, a full :py:ref:`~ray.rllib.connectors.learner.learner_connector_pipeline.LearnerConnectorPipeline` and constructing :py:class:`~ray.rllib.policy.sample_batch.MultiAgentBatch` instances for the :py:ref:`~ray.rllib.core.learner.learner.Learner`.
+:py:class:`~ray.rllib.policy.sample_batch.MultiAgentBatch` objects ready for training.
+For instance, if your data is stored in specialized formats requiring pre-parsing and restructuring (e.g., XML, HTML, Protobuf, images, or videos), you may need to handle these custom formats directly.
+You can leverage tools such as `Ray Data's custom datasources <custom_datasource>` (e.g., :py:meth:`~ray.data.read_binary_files`) to manage the ingestion process.
+To ensure this data is appropriately structured and sorted into :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` objects, you can override the :py:meth:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner._map_to_episodes` static method.

+For more extensive customization, you can rewrite the `__call__` method to define custom transformation steps, implement a unique :py:ref:`~ray.rllib.connectors.learner.learner_connector_pipeline.LearnerConnectorPipeline`, and construct :py:class:`~ray.rllib.policy.sample_batch.MultiAgentBatch` instances for the :py:ref:`~ray.rllib.core.learner.learner.Learner`.

-The next example shows how to use a custom :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner` to read text and construct batches from it:
+The following example demonstrates how to use a custom :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner` to process text data and construct training batches:

 .. testcode::